Mastering Your Social Selling Approach

 The most crucial part of social selling is tracking your efforts and replicating those that yielded substantial results.
 Not every tactic will work, so keep track of which are successful and which should be tossed.
 Furthermore, you need to log your interactions on the social networks you’re using.
 You could add a comment onto a prospect’s post but forget about it later.
 This is why it’s vital to track your social moves.

-There are several CRMs and software platforms designed to help take your virtual selling game to the next level—REALTOR® Benefits partners Adwerx and Back At You Media offer their own services, and PropertySimple has its own easy-to-use social CRM.
-Agents can easily nurture leads on social media and see which tactics worked to push prospects down the funnel.
+There are several software platforms and CRMs designed to help take your virtual selling game to the next level—REALTOR Benefits® program partners Adwerx (digital marketing) and Back At You Media (social media marketing) offer their own services and special offers for NAR members.
+Another option is PropertySimple, which has its own easy-to-use social CRM.

 Though there are many ways to use social selling, it’s really all about building credibility and nurturing prospects through social media.
 No matter the target market, almost everyone uses some amount of social media channels.
 Now, it’s up to real estate practitioners to become fluent in those networks.
 Engaging in follow-ups, tracking your efforts, and duplicating successful methods are key to helping your client base flourish.